 - A howl or whine during acceleration

-- Whirring noise only while decelerating often caused by a bad pinion bearing
+- Whirring noise only while decelerating is often caused by a bad pinion bearing

-- Rumbling or humming noise at low speeds often caused by worn carrier bearings
+- Rumbling or humming noise at low speeds is often caused by worn carrier bearings.

 Rebuilding Mercedes Front Differential

-To verify the source of the noise have a mechanic lift the vehicle on a garage lift and have the engine running.
-While all wheels are off the ground place the car in Drive and get the wheels spinning.
+To verify the source of the noise, have a mechanic lift the vehicle on a garage lift and have the engine running.
+While all wheels are off the ground, place the car in Drive and get the wheels spinning.
 Listen for noise coming from the front differential.
 The noise originates from the center of the vehicle.
-Also described as a rrrrrrrrrr noise from the front end.
-The noise gets more noticeable when you increase the wheel rotational speed.
+Also described as an rrrrrrrrrr noise from the front end.
+The noise gets more noticeable when you increase the wheel’s rotational speed.

-A few times we have seen cases where a mechanic diagnoses the noise as a bad front wheel bearing.
-While the noise coming from bad front differential bearing sounds similar to that of a bad dif. wheel bearing, a differential bearing noise comes from the center of the vehicle.
+A few times, we have seen cases where a mechanic diagnoses the noise as a bad front wheel bearing.
+While the noise coming from a bad front differential bearing sounds similar to that of a bad dif.
+Wheel bearing, a differential bearing noise, comes from the center of the vehicle.

-Front differential issues are common among 4Matic models and are quite common on 2006-2012 Mercedes W164 (ML) X164 (GL) and W251 (R) class.
+Front differential issues are common among 4Matic models and are quite common in the 2006-2012 Mercedes W164 (ML), X164 (GL), and W251 (R) classes.
 The differential and bearings are the same in all these models.

-At the dealership and auto repair shops, a Mercedes-Benz differential replacement will typically run in the $4000-$6500 range.
+A Mercedes-Benz differential replacement at the dealership and auto repair shops typically runs in the $4000-$6500 range.
 That’s because your dealer and most shops will not repair your differentials.
-To date, we have not heard of any Mercedes-Benz dealers repairing these units by changing the failed differential bearings which are often the culprit.
+We have not heard of any Mercedes-Benz dealers repairing these units by changing the failed differential bearings, which are often the culprit.
 The good news is that you can rebuild your bad Mercedes-Benz differential if you have a few basic tools and DIY skills.
-The two carrier bearings fail frequently (a common problem on GL, ML, R, GLK class and even some Jeep models) but they can be easily replaced once the differential has been removed.
+The two carrier bearings frequently fail (a common problem on GL, ML, R, GLK class, and even some Jeep models) but can be easily replaced once the differential is removed.